the-hack-god/zilliqa-open/README.md

 * If you end up with a pattern you like, you can save it as an image using the save button.

-# Some paterns generated using this -
+# Some patterns generated using this -
 ## #1
 ![](https://image.ibb.co/b85Cdv/tree_9.png)
 ## #2